Combell delivers even more speed and stability thanks to flawless network and data centre upgrades

-In 2019, Combell also invested in the processing capacity of its security infrastructure in terms of firewall technology, advanced analysis and interception.
-Soon customers will benefit from enhanced protection against the latest security threats and from global phenomena such as the massive growth in the amount and frequency of DDoS attacks.
+Combell also invests in the processing capacity of its security infrastructure in terms of firewall technology, advanced analysis and interception.
+Customers can benefit from enhanced protection against the latest security threats and from global phenomena such as the massive growth in the amount and frequency of DDoS attacks.

 Even customers who do not pay for their own firewall infrastructure can in practice benefit from protection on a shared platform at Combell.
 This allows Combell to avoid (as much as possible) that customers on a shared web hosting infrastructure experience problems when another site is encountering a serious security issue.